JamesSpr/AI/Blackjack/README.md

 - Camera or Webcam
     **Experimental Setup Specification**
     - Logitech C505 Webcam
-    - Positioned ~620mm above playing space
+    - Positioned ~570mm above playing space
+    - Sheet layed down to reduce background noise
 - Python 3.8.10
+- Tensorflow 2.10
+- OpenCV-Python

 ## Run with Calibration
 1. Setup your physical environment to have a camera pointing at a playing area large enough to have ~ 2 x 6 cards with space between all of the cards.